Reparse-dev/noctus-obsidian-plugin/README.md

 3. Custom highlight color.
 4. Context-aware formatting.

-> [!NOTE]
-> As it should be, the syntax will not be parsed if it is inside inline-code, codeblock, inline-math, mathblock, and internal links.
-Instead, they will still be styled by those syntaxes if they are inside them.

 ### A. Inline Formatting

 There is four formatting types that currently developed in this plugin: **insertion** (underline), **Discord-flavoured spoiler**, and **Pandoc-flavoured superscript and subscript**.